Blog

 Summary

 SAP is a Fortune 500® company that develops enterprise software to manage business operations and customer relations.
 Over the last three years, the team at SAP Switzerland has run private hackathons for select groups of customers.
-These hackathons generate highly focused product feedback, increase product adoption, and help SAP provide greater value to its clients.
+These customer hackathons generate highly focused product feedback, increase product adoption, and help SAP provide greater value to its clients.

 SAP Switzerland recently ran its first customer hackathon using Devpost for Teams (DFT).
 The four-day in-person event was designed to help participants produce a prototype that would solve a problem or improve a process with the help of SAPs cutting edge technology.